 When the going gets tough, the tough gets going!
-You are so close to your goal at this point, it doesnt even seem like a bother to go through all the annoyances and grievances pregnant women experience.
-Here is a list of suggestions and answers to any questions you might be having about your 34th week of being pregnant.
+You are so close to your goal at this point, all the annoyances and grievances that pregnant women experience don’t seem like a bother anymore.
+Here is a list of suggestions and answers to any questions you might be having about your 34th week of being pregnant!

 Your Baby’s Growth During Pregnancy – Week 34

-34 weeks pregnant baby size is almost 45 cm from top to bottom, around the size of a large pumpkin.
+At 34 weeks pregnant, the baby size is almost 45 cm from top to bottom – around the size of a large pumpkin.
 At slightly over 2 kg, your baby is still going to grow some more.
-His/her skeleton is hard by this time, except for the skull bones which remain soft to allow passage through the birth canal.
+Its skeleton is hard by this time, except for the skull bones, which remain soft to allow passage through the birth canal.